jackworthen/file-splitter/README.md

 Choose your splitting method:
 - **📏 By Size**: Enter the maximum size in MB per file
 - **📊 By Rows**: Enter the maximum number of rows per file
+- **📂 By Number of Files**: Enter the maximum number files for split

 ### Step 4: 🎛️ Select Columns (Optional)
 Click **Select Columns...** to choose which columns to include in your split files: